ncksllvn/portfolio/va.gov-content-publishing/index.md

 The results of the analyis were clear - the step labelled `Parse HTML files` increased the process's memory consumption by over 5 gigabytes, so this was the step of interest.
 My goal was simple - refactor this build step to use less memory.

 ### What did we do about it?
 The source code behind the memory-intensive build step was brief.
 It was not hard to understand why it was so memory-intensive.
 Each build step has access to every file of the website with the contents of each file available as a plain string (text) value.
 However, some build steps perform advanced file manipulations that require the plain string value of `.html` files parsed into a virtual DOM tree, so that the HTML file can be manipulated in sophisticated ways.
-The `Parse HTML files` build step parsed a virtual DOM tree from every `.html` file, which subsequent build steps could then reliably access.
+The `Parse HTML files` build step parsed a virtual DOM tree from every `.html` file, which subsequent build steps could then reliably access (an example of one of these build steps is one that automatically generates and adds element-IDs onto heading tags.)
 This means that the combined weight of every HTML file's virtual DOM was stored in memory at once.

+The concept behind my approach - it uses too much memory to have every file's virtual DOM in memory at once, so simply parse each file's virtual DOM one a time and operate only on that file before deleting its virtual DOM and repeating with the next file.
+This would also require refactoring subsequent build steps that required  each file's virtual DOM, but it would mean only one virtual DOM would be stored in memory at a time.

+I opened a pull request proposing the changes and presenting my results to my direct team members and those on the Platform team, https://github.com/department-of-veterans-affairs/vets-website/pull/15601.

+### What happened?
+The results were dramatic.
+Before my changes, peak memory use was measured at 6255.67mB - over 6 gigabytes.
+After my changes, memory peaked at only 819.76mB - less than 1 gigabyte. __This means that we were able to reduce memory consumption by 87%, completing eliminating the issue of memory intensiveness from the front-end build.__

 ## Front-end builds were too slow
 _February, 2021_